Modern Languages (Spanish with German) BA (Hons) – 2020 entry

 In your third year, you are given the opportunity to practise and develop your linguistic, intercultural and transferable skills while working and/or studying abroad.
 Our placement team will help you organise a placement that fits your needs.

-Where you go, and how many placements you do, depends on your degree programme.
+Where you go, and how many placements you do, depends on your course.

 Whether you do a study or work placement depends on your interests and skills.
 The majority of our students spend their third year working abroad, gaining valuable international work experience.